nipil/tiniest-initramfs/README.md

 Experience with it, add stuff to build script....

-Guidelines about initramfs content :
+Guidelines about initramfs content for your next steps :

 https://wiki.gentoo.org/wiki/Custom_Initramfs